Anthony Carpi, PhD, Vice Provost and Dean of Research, International Partnerships and Student Professional Advancement

 Cherryanne Ward, Grants Administrative Associate

 Cherryanne Ward joined the Office for the Advancement of Research as the Office’s Grants Assistant in 2007 and currently serves the role of Grants Administrative Associate.
-She assists faculty and staff on post-award management of their grant-funded projects including hiring personnel, submitting timesheets, release time, summer salary, and other reimbursements.
-She is very knowledgeable of all Research Foundation E-Services systems such as the electronic Personnel Action Forms, electronic Payment Requests, Time and Leave, Summer Salary, and others.
+She assists faculty and staff on post-award management of their grant-funded projects, specializing in hiring personnel, approving timesheets, faculty summer salary, and other personnel-related reimbursements.
+She is knowledgeable about all Research Foundation E-Services systems, such as the electronic Personnel Action Forms, electronic Payment Requests, Time and Leave, Summer Salary, and others.
 Cherryanne is also tasked with tracking the submissions of proposals submitted to agencies as well as other administrative tasks.
-Cherryanne earned a B.A. in Sociology from Hunter College, and a Master’s in Business Management and Leadership from the School of Professional Studies, CUNY.
+Cherryanne earned a B.A. in Sociology from Hunter College and a Master’s in Business Management and Leadership from the School of Professional Studies, CUNY.

 You can contact Cherryanne for the following: